Charlie's Angels (video game)

 Charlie's Angels is based on the 2000 film of the same name, itself based on the original 1970s television series created by Ivan Goff and Ben Roberts.
 The game follows the continuing adventures of three private investigators, Natalie Cook, Dylan Sanders, and Alex Munday, as they attempt to solve the mystery of a series of missing national monuments.
 The heroines do not use firearms but can utilize blunt weapons and certain environmental objects.

-The game is notable for being panned by critics and has been regarded as one of the worst video games ever made.

 Gameplay

 The gameplay is very simple and involves fighting groups of enemies by performing punching and kicking combinations or by using weapons.
 Each group of enemies must be defeated before the player is allowed to progress through the game.
 While the player is engaged in a fight, movement to another area is impossible as invisible walls will block their way.
 It also featured an option to switch from playing one Angel to another.
 However, this option is not available during a fight and it is not required to complete the game.
 Occasionally, one Angel must perform a task such as pressing a switch, pulling a lever or accessing a computer so that another Angel is allowed to progress.

 Most levels end when all of the Angels have completed their current objective.
 Unlockables such as trailers and photographs from the movie Charlie's Angels: Full Throttle can be unlocked by collecting items such as film reels and memory sticks, which are hidden in each level.